TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - disable "Play ranked" button in non-steam clients
     - Look at "TODO_RANKED"

-- Separate contribution threshold for counting ENEMIES into mmr
-    - Should be low like score >= 3
-    - So we can actually simulate the high stakes scenario

 - article about matchmaking rules
     - event multiplier
     - abandoning players don't show in death log as perpetrators

-- we might set some good maps twice on the list to increase probability

 - Ranks
     - 1st: Sol Invictus (gold)
     - 2nd: Aurora (violet bird)
     - 3nd: Boreas (silver bird)

-- Show abandoned players in match summary

 - make defuse not require holding so it's less abusable by suspends
     - and if defusing, always restore the mouse no matter what